jldec/pub-doc/markdown/013 Configuration.md

 To inspect the fully resolved options while pub-server is running, browse to `/admin/opts`.

-`pub -C` will present and similar result on the command line.
+`pub -C` will present a similar result on the command line.